Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP =
 - Removed the deprecated function 'wspsc_check_and_start_session'
+- Added the global cart_id variable to the cart class.

 = 5.0.8 =
 - Added CSS class for the cart change/update quantity message so custom CSS can be applied to it.